Store Hours

 Location

-If the ground isn't frozen solid and the soil isn't cold, consider planting your flower, fruit, or veggie seeds directly into your garden.
+If the ground isn't frozen solid and the soil isn't cold, consider planting your veggie, fruit, or flower seeds directly into your garden.
 This is called the "direct sow" method.
 Plant after the threat of frost is gone for the season, as sprouts and seedlings can't weather those conditions.
 You can also start your seeds indoors if you'd like.
-Consult your seed packet for when and how to sow seeds.
+Consult your seed envelope for how and when to sow seeds.

 How do I plant seeds?

-On those beautiful days, clean up the yard before everything blooms in earnest.
-Many people feel inspired to refresh their outdoor space for entertaining, as well.
-Plan your garden to make the most of your time and space.
-Remember to measure your garden so you can find fresh mulch near you as soon as it's available.
-No matter what outdoor projects you choose to tackle, The Garden Center in Woodlands can help you enjoy your spring activities to the fullest.
+On beautiful spring days, tidy the yard before everything blooms in earnest.
+Planning your garden lets you make the most of your time and space.
+Don't forget to clean the shed and sweep out the gazebo in preparation for spring, too.
+No matter what outdoor projects you choose to tackle and which plants you need, you'll find that The Garden Center in Woodlands is your local plant nursery to help you enjoy your spring activities to the fullest.

 Plant Hardiness Zones Explained

-For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-For best results, choose plants in your zone number or less.
-In other words, a Zone 9 garden can support plants listed as Zones 1–9.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
+For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+You'll have good results with plants that have your zone number or less.
+In other words, a Zone 8 garden can support plants listed as Zones 1–8.
+The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
 Always read your seed packet for details.
-If you start plants a little later than recommended, it's not ideal, but it will likely even out as time passes.
+If you start them later than recommended, it's not ideal, but it should even out as time passes.

 Gardening in Your Growing Zone

 Growing season starts early and ends late in this part of the country.
-The climate and weather make it easy to get and keep a beautiful garden going.
-A wide variety of flowers, veggies, and plants thrive in the Gulf region.
-If you've got good soil drainage, you can even grow citrus trees.
-You'll have excellent results with peppers of all heat levels and colors, including bell peppers, jalapeños, and more.
+The weather and climate make it easy to get and keep a beautiful garden.
+A wide variety of veggies, plants, and flowers thrive in the Gulf region.
+You can even grow citrus trees for fresh fruit when you plant somewhere with good soil drainage.
+You'll have excellent results with peppers of all heat levels and colors, including jalapeños, bell peppers, and more.
 Cucumbers, zucchini, squash, and pumpkins, which are direct sow only, will flourish.
-Tomato plants will yield thriving fruit and leaves, as they're tropical in origin and love the heat.
+Tomato plants will yield thriving leaves and fruit, as they're tropical in origin and love the heat.

 Start Seeds Indoors